In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Sound interesting, huh?

-But before that, I want you to first understand the foundation of expired domains.
+But before that, I want you to first understand the foundation of aged domains.

 What are they?
 What are those confusing terminologies?
 Are they even related?
 Why do affiliate marketers use them?
 And what are those never-ending myths people still believe in up until now?

-Right after that, we’ll dive straight into the most intriguing part, the three powerful expired domain uses in the affiliate space.
+Right after that, we’ll dive straight into the most intriguing part, the three powerful aged domain uses in the affiliate space.

 I know for sure you’re already familiar with the 301 redirection strategy.
 Tried it or not, either way, you’ll love my guide on how to use it with all the itsy-bitsy details.